Skip to main content

 "shadedmskiam.software.amazon.msk.auth.iam.IAMClientCallbackHandler"

-You can optionally configure your connection to MSK with an IAM user or IAM role instead of an instance profile.
-To do this, you must provide values for your AWS access key and secret key using the environmental variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+Optionally, you can configure your connection to MSK with an IAM user or IAM role instead of an instance profile.
+You must provide values for your AWS access key and secret key using the environmental variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 See Use a secret in a Spark configuration property or environment variable.

-In addition, if you choose to configure your connection using an IAM role, you must modify the value provided to kafka.sasl.jaas.config to include the role ARN, as in the following example.
+To configure your connection using an IAM role, you must modify the value for kafka.sasl.jaas.config to include the role ARN, as in the following example:

 Python